 Arm Lift Costs

-The national average surgeon/physician fee for an arm lift (brachioplasty) in 2013 was $3,729, according to the American Society of Plastic Surgeons.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+The national average surgeon/physician fee for an Arm Lift (Brachioplasty) in 2020 was $4,861, according to the American Society of Plastic Surgeons.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 You should be provided with complete information on costs and financing options at the initial consultation with your doctor.

 The total fee for an Arm Lift can vary depending on the region of the country, the extent of the procedure and your specific needs as a patient.
 As it is considered to be a cosmetic procedure, the cost of Brachioplasty is usually not covered by health insurance.

 Arm Lift Consultation

 If you decide that you might benefit from an Arm Lift, the first step is to locate a qualified plastic surgeon and schedule a consultation.
 During this meeting, you will be examined by the doctor and discuss your options in detail.
 Be sure to ask any questions that you have about Arm Lifts and your expectations for the procedure.

 The surgeon should fully address all of your questions and offer advice on how to achieve your desired results.
 He or she should give you the full details of the procedure, including the benefits, risks, costs and recovery time.
 Be sure to ask to see before and after photos of the surgeon's recent Arm Lift patients.